 The model included utility weights for diabetes (without hypoglycemia), hypoglycemia events, and complications.
 We used the default values in the UKPDS OM2 for the baseline utility for diabetes, as well as the utility decrements for all complications except hypoglycemia events (see Appendix Table G2).
 For some complications, disutilities were assumed to occur in subsequent years, as well as at the time of the event, as shown in Appendix Table G2.
 Disutility for hypoglycemia events was based on values recommended in a recent review by Beaudet et al., hich proposed using values adapted from a study by Currie et al. published in 2006.
 Beaudet et al. converted the utility values from Currie et al. into annual value estimates of -0.012 per major hypoglycemia event and -0.004 per minor hypoglycemia event.
-There is precedent for such a conversion, as the unadjusted values from Currie et al. have been considered to be overstated by both CADTH and the National Institute for Health and Care Excellence (NICE)67 - applying the unadjusted value from Currie et al. of 0.047 for severe hypoglycemia over one year would be equivalent to losing 17 days of life in that year.
+There is precedent for such a conversion, as the unadjusted values from Currie et al. have been considered to be overstated by both CADTH and the National Institute for Health and Care Excellence $(NICE)^{71}$ - applying the unadjusted value from Currie et al. of 0.047 for severe hypoglycemia over one year would be equivalent to losing 17 days of life in that year.
 We used the value for major events as our estimate of disutility for severe hypoglycemia.
-The utility decrement for minor hypoglycemia was assumed to apply to mild and moderate hypoglycemia events but was modified to account for differing utilities associated with daytime and nocturnal mild/moderate events.
-To do so, we used evidence from a time trade-off survey conducted by Evans et al., which found a 63% higher disutility associated with nonsevere nocturnal hypoglycemia events compared to daytime events.73 We applied this 63% differential to the -0.004 disutility per minor hypoglycemia event to obtain the disutility values for daytime and nocturnal mild/moderate hypoglycemia events that are shown in Table 7.
-Estimates specific to the UKPDS model, as well as the costs of diabetes-related complications, can be found in Appendix Tables G1 and G2.
+We used the Beaudet adjustment to account for the transient nature of even severe events.

-^{} From insulin degludec clinical trials; † Values used in scenario analysis
+^{} From Ratner 2013; From Garber 2012; † Values used in scenario analysis